 Before, businesses only had to tell us if they objected to us looking into a late complaint when the complaint was referred to us.
 However, they now have to state their position on this earlier, in their final response letter.
 If a business agrees to us looking at a late complaint in their final response letter, they can't change their mind later on.

-We can also look now look into a complaint before eight weeks have passed for the business to investigate it but only if the business and their customer agree.
+We can also look into a complaint before eight weeks have passed for the business to investigate it but only if the business and their customer agree.

 There were other changes to simplify the rules around the types of complaints we’re able to dismiss.
-In those cases where we don't think we’re the right organisation to help, we refer customers on to other complaint-handling organisations who can.
+In those cases where we don’t think we’re the right organisation to help, we refer customers to other complaint-handling organisations who can.